Information we keep about you

 We keep records on the services and support you receive.
 Your information may be written down or held on a computer and may include:

-The only individuals who have access to your records regularly are those involved in providing your care services.
+The only people who have regular access to your records are those involved in providing your care services.